Iowa Banking Law Blog

 Cybersecurity Executive Order Signed By President

 Feb.
-14, 2013 – Janet E. Phipps Burkhead, Iowa Banking Law Blog, Iowa Intellectual Property Blog
+14, 2013 – The Dickinson Law Newsroom, Iowa Banking Law Blog, Iowa Intellectual Property Blog

 President Obama signed the long awaited Cybersecurity Executive Order on February 12, 2013 – “Improving Critical Infrastructure Cybersecurity.”
 This Order was signed after Congress failed to pass cybersecurity legislation last year.
 The Order is intended to improve the sharing of cyber threats between government and industry, as well as establish a baseline for best practices in cybersecurity.
 The Order calls for a draft of the best practices baseline to be developed in 240 days and the final version to be published within a year.